debug-ito/greskell/README.md

 `A` in `AVertex` stands for "Aeson".
 That means this type is based on the data type from [Data.Aeson](http://hackage.haskell.org/package/aeson/docs/Data-Aeson.html) module.
 With Aeson, greskell implements parsers for GraphSON.

-[GraphSON](http://tinkerpop.apache.org/docs/current/dev/io/#graphson) is a format to encode graph structure types into JSON.
-As of this writing, there are three slightly different versions of GraphSON.
-This makes the graph structure types a little complicated.
+[GraphSON](http://tinkerpop.apache.org/docs/current/dev/io/#graphson) is a format to encode graph structure types into JSON. [greskell-websocket](http://hackage.haskell.org/package/greskell-websocket) uses GraphSON to communicate with the Gremlin Server.

 To support GraphSON decoding, we introduced the following symbols: